krishnaik06/ML-Project/README.md

-# ML-Project with MLflow Integration
+# ML-Project with MLflow Integration and Modular Coding

-This repository demonstrates an end-to-end Machine Learning project lifecycle managed with MLflow.
-It includes the integration of MLflow for experiment tracking, model management, and deployment.
+This repository demonstrates an end-to-end Machine Learning project lifecycle managed with MLflow, showcasing modular coding practices with classes and inheritance.
+It includes the integration of MLflow for experiment tracking, model management, and deployment, and organizes the project into a structured folder system for better maintainability and scalability.

+## Project Structure

+The project is organized into the following structured folders:

+- `data/`: Contains datasets used in the project.
+- `models/`: Contains the machine learning models, including base and derived classes.
+- `scripts/`: Contains scripts for running experiments, training models, and evaluating performance.

 ## Setting Up the Project with MLflow